harrysingh1908/Internship_Assignment/Networking_Assignment/ReadMe.md

     ```

 3. **Download the `.pkt` Files**:
-    - Navigate to the `pkt_files` directory in the repository.
-    - Download the `.pkt` files to your local machine.

 4. **Open the `.pkt` Files in Cisco Packet Tracer**:
     - Launch Cisco Packet Tracer.